 Nobody wants to face an IRS tax audit, but even if you do everything according to the rules, you could be subject to one.
 The good news is that the chances of being audited are very low.
-The IRS audits only around 0.5% of returns filed.
-Additionally, fewer than a third of those are conducted as a field audit, meaning they take place in your home, at your business or in an accountant’s office.
+The IRS audits only around 0.2% of returns filed by taxpayers in the most common income ranges.

 In any case, it’s good to have a tax audit defense in place, but it’s even better to know why people do get audited so you can avoid any potential red flags for the IRS.
 Pay attention and do what you can to minimize your chances of being audited.